triblespace/yeehaw/INVENTORY.md

 9. **Clean up unused imports**
    - `cargo test` reports several `unused import: std::iter` warnings that should be removed.

-This inventory captures the direction of the rewrite and the major tasks required to make Tantivy a Trible native search engine.
+This inventory captures the direction of the rewrite and the major tasks required to make Yeehaw a Trible native search engine.
+10. **Rename remaining `Tantivy` prefixes**
+    - Update types and crates (e.g. `TantivyDocument`, `tantivy-fst`) to use `yeehaw` naming.
+11. **Rename subcrate benchmarks**
+    - Update benchmark crates (e.g. bitpacker, common, sstable) to use `yeehaw` naming once subcrate packages are renamed.